Daily Earth Temperatures from Satellites

 the troposphere is supposed to cool much faster than the surface warms.

-the graphs, you need to download the latest version of Java from
+download the latest version of Java from

 What is a brightness temperature?
 A brightness temperature is a descriptive

 measure of radiation in terms of the temperature of a hypothetical blackbody